liquidunderground/pk3make/README.md

 - `center`: Sets the offset to the center of the image
 - `sprite`: Sets the offset to `width/2 (height-4)`.
 This is a very common offset for sprites placed in the game world.

+### Color conversion

+To convert/generate graphics (`colormap`,`fade`,`flat`,`graphic`,`tinttab`), a valid color conversion method must be defined.
+When a LUMPDEF is evaluated, it's color conversion method is decided by the following order of precedence:

+1. LUMPDEF-local method, defined by the option `color_conversion_method=<METHOD>` of the LUMPDEF.
+2. Palette-local method, defined by the option `color_conversion_method=<METHOD>` of the referenced palette.
+3. Global method, defined by the build option `?default_color_conversion_method: <METHOD>`.

+The following color conversion methods are supported:

+1. `euclidean_rgb`: Euclidean distance across the RGB cube.
+This is the fastest method and most commonly used by other tools, such as [SLADE].
+2. `cylindrical_hsv`: Polar coordinate distance across a cylindrical interpretation of the HSV color space
+3. `conical_hsv`: Polar coordinate distance across a conical interpretation of the HSV color space, with colors converging towards black.
+4. `cie76`: CIE 1976 color distance calculation
+5. `cie2000`: Color distance calculation based on the CIEDE2000 Delta E function.